econia-labs/econia/src/docker/README.md

    git submodule update src/rust/dependencies/aptos-indexer-processors
    ```

-1. You'll also need to provide a `processor/config.yaml` based on `processor/config-template-local.yaml`.

 ## End-to-end docker compose

 This Docker compose is designed to work with an end-to-end testing environment, with Econia and the Econia faucet published under single-signer vanity address accounts generated from plaintext (compromised) private keys.